 We operate the largest network of radiotherapy and diagnostic imaging centers in China in terms of revenues and the total number of centers in operation.
 Most of the centers in our network are established through long-term lease and management services arrangements typically ranging from six to 20 years entered into with hospitals.
 Under these arrangements, we receive a contracted percentage of each center's revenue net of specified operating expenses.
-Such contracted percentages typically range from 50% to 90% and are adjusted based on a declining scale over the term of the arrangement but in certain circumstances are fixed for the duration of the arrangement.
+Such contracted percentages typically range from 50% to 90% and are adjusted based on a declining scale over the term of the arrangement.
 Each center is located on the premises of our hospital partners and is typically equipped with a primary unit of advanced radiotherapy or diagnostic imaging equipment, such as a linear accelerator, head gamma knife system, body gamma knife system, PET-CT scanner or MRI scanner.
 We manage each center jointly with our hospital partner and we purchase the medical equipment used in our network of centers and lease such equipment to our hospital partners.
-In June 2012, we acquired 52% of the equity interest in Chang'an Hospital for a total cash consideration of approximately RMB248.8 million (US\$39.9 million).
+In June 2012, we acquired 52% of the equity interest in Chang'an Hospital for a total cash consideration of approximately RMB248.8 million.
 After this acquisition, the results of operations of Chang'an Hospital were consolidated into our results of operation commencing in the third quarter of 2012.

 Our business has grown significantly in recent years through development of new centers, increases in the number of patient cases in our network and acquisitions.
-We have increased the number of centers in our network from 119 as of December 31, 2010 to 131 as of December 31, 2011 and 136 as of December 31, 2012.
-Our total net revenues increased to RMB662.3 million (US\$106.3 million) in 2012 from RMB450.1 million in 2011 and RMB389.5 million in 2010, due primarily to business expansion and patient volume growth.
+We have increased the number of centers in our network from 131 as of December 31, 2011 to 136 as of December 31, 2012 and 142 as of December 31, 2013.
+Our total net revenues increased to RMB980.6 million (US\$162.0 million) in 2013 from RMB662.3 million in 2012 and RMB450.1 million in 2011, due primarily to business expansion and patient volume growth.